Club: FC Utrecht | Opening: 1936 | Capacity: 24,500 seats

-However, the Ministry dropped their protest and Stadion Galgenwaard officially opened on the 21st of May 1936.
+However, the Ministry dropped their protest and Stadion Galgenwaard officially opened on 21 May 1936.
 The stadium was bowl-shaped at that time and included a cycling track around the pitch.

 In the 1970s, after three Utrecht clubs had merged to form FC Utrecht, the stadium had become severely outdated with few seats and cover, and could not cope with the increasing hooliganism of the times.

-The last match at the old Galgenwaard was played on the 21st of April 1981.
+The last match at the old Galgenwaard was played on 21 April 1981.
 After the match the Utrecht fans demolished the stadium in what is considered to be one of the lows of hooliganism in the Netherlands.

 In just a few months, the stadium got extensively redeveloped into a rectangular shape with four separate stands at each end.